dxps/fullstack-rust-axum-dioxus-rwa/backend/readme.md

 ## Start

-Use `./run_dev.sh` to run the server in _dev mode_ (recompile and restart on code changes).
+Use `./run_dev_watch.sh` (that uses `watchexec` and has the benefit of properly sending the termination signal to the server) or `./run_dev.sh` (that uses `cargo watch`) to run the server in _dev mode_ (recompile and restart on code changes).
+As prerequisites, see the details inside these files.

-The server supports a couple of options.
+The server supports a couple of command line options.
 Run `cargo run --bin server -- -h` to get the details.

 <br/>